m-0-1-d/general-scripts/http-file-transfers/README.md

 - upload with form:

 Use Postman and send to the http://localhost:3033/upload-with-form form with image and name fields, where image is .jpg file and name contents text of the name.
+Send request and find result in the **images** folder.

 - upload with data binary: